ArkEcosystemArchive/docs-legacy/docs/sdk/cryptography/usage.md

 ::::

-### Derive the public key instance object from a hexadecimal encoded string
+### Derive the Public Key Instance Object from a Hexadecimal Encoded String

 :::: tabs